 Overcoming adversity is something Marielys is not a stranger too.
 When she was just 13 years old she was diagnosed with a life threatening sickness.
 After multiple surgeries she was able to pursue a future.
 It was this experience, Marielys explains, that gave her the ability to be more aware of her context and both the opportunities she had and those she didn’t.

 As Marielys began her search for the right school to start her career in dance, she was looking for a program that would not only challenge her physically but intellectually.
-A recommendation was all it took for her to consider The College at Brockport.
+A recommendation was all it took for her to consider SUNY Brockport.
 After realizing that the program encourages dance from an interdisciplinary perspective Marielys made the choice to give the small town college in upstate New York a chance.

 Admittedly a city girl at heart, Marielys is slowly becoming a part of this small but warm community each day through the multitudes of on- and off-campus activities in which she’s become involved.
 Whether it is participating in the Women and Gender Student Organization, or doing anything and everything she can in the Department of Dance, Brockport has kept her busy.
 She has been a writer for the department’s newsletter, Friends of Brockport Dance, a coordinator of events, and a part of the production crew for many performances.
 All of these extracurricular activities are helping Marielys to follow her passions.